b202i/yakyak/README.md

 A utility for the generation of synthetic voice through use of Wyoming-Piper.

 ## Install YakYak, Docker Compose & FFMPEG
-To install YakYak, this first step creates a python virtual environment and is only performed one time.
-The second step will be used everytime you want to run a python app.
-A third step installs the yakyak package.
+To install YakYak, this first step is to create a python virtual environment.

-Step 1, create a python virtual environment
+Step 1, create a python virtual environment and activate it
-> cd some_directory; python3 -m venv .venv
+> cd some_directory

-Step 2, activate the virtual environment
+> python3 -m venv .venv
 > source .venv/bin/activate

-Step 3, install the yakyak package
+Step 2, install the yakyak package
 > pip install yakyak

 ### Setup wyoming-piper in docker, on your local area network.